Diseases & Conditions

 Laboratory tests.
 You will likely be admitted to the hospital.
 Blood and other laboratory tests can provide your doctor with important information about your general health and help prepare you for surgery.

-You will not be permitted to put any weight on the injured leg.
+You will not be allowed to put any weight on the injured leg.
 Your doctor may place a small traction device on your foot to help keep your leg straight and prevent any further damage.

 Most cases of periprosthetic hip fractures require surgery.